Rabadash8820/UnityAssemblies/README.md

 </Project>
 ```

+Make sure the project has been opened in Unity recently, so that the `Library/` folder actually contains the necessary assemblies!

-Note that, while we do provide short-hand properties for a couple assemblies under the `PackageCache` folder (see [full list](#available-short-hand-assembly-properties) below), we do *not* provide short-hand properties for assemblies stored in the `ScriptAssemblies` folder.
+Also note that, while we do provide short-hand properties for a couple assemblies under the `PackageCache` folder (see [full list](#available-short-hand-assembly-properties) below), we do *not* provide short-hand properties for assemblies stored in the `ScriptAssemblies` folder.
 That folder is completely flat, so you can just reference assemblies there by filename.

 ### Referencing assemblies at non-default install locations